Jacques

 Christine Wendler Vilchien, cello

-Pascale Favre, recorders and transverse flute
+Pascale Favre, recorders and traverso

 Anne-Laure Jolimay, singing